skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### v3.1.6-2
+- fix crash while grabbing logs from the app
+- add patch version to the patched apk and prompt the user when the launcher needs to be patched again
+- fix some typos and move some functions around in the script

 ### v3.1.6 - hotfix
 - fix uninstalling the module through magisk manager causing /sdcard to fail to mount on next boot
 - revert the commit which was supposed to uninstall the app when uninstalling the module as it did not work